 Studies have shown that this dye is able to absorb into the bloodstream very quickly through the tongue, which is where you will most likely see it after a child has been drinking Pepsi Blue, or sucking on a blue candy or Popsicle.

-Is there any other blue food coloring around?
+Is there any other kind of blue coloring around?

-What is in blue food coloring that could be linked to cancer?
+What is in this coloring that could be linked to cancer?